Pixel74/Python-Rubik-s-Cube-Scramble/README.md

-# Python Rubik-s-Cube Scramble
+# rubikpy
-A basic Rubik's-cube scrambler, visualizer and chronometer made in Python, compatible with GUI and terminal.
+A basic Rubik's cube scrambler, visualizer and chronometer made in Python, compatible with GUI and CLI.